-Go from stroopwafels and coffee shops to exquisite croissants and high fashion with a high-speed train from Amsterdam to Paris.
-Travelling direct with Thalys, your journey will fly by in a mere three hours – arguably faster than flying when you take transfer times from airports and all the queuing at check-in into account!
+In the space of a few hours, you can go from stroopwafels and coffee shops to exquisite croissants and high fashion thanks to the high-speed trains from Amsterdam to Paris.
+Traveling directly with Eurostar, your journey will fly by in a mere 3 hours – that’s arguably faster than flying when you factor in transfer times from airports and all the queues to check in!

-There’s a certain romance about going by train from the centre of Amsterdam to the heart of Paris, too.
-Relax in wide, comfortable chairs and watch the countryside roll by.
-Alternatively, you can enjoy free WiFi during your journey – perfect if you want to catch up on shows or you need to work on the go.
+When traveling from the center of Amsterdam to the heart of Paris, there’s a certain romance about the train journey.
+You can relax in wide, comfortable chairs and marvel as the countryside rolls by.
+Also, you can enjoy free WiFi during your journey – perfect if you want to catch up on your favourite TV show or do a bit of work before you arrive.